Universality of excited three-body bound states in one dimension: Results

 \section{Results}

-In this section we present the energies and wave functions of three-body bound states associated to the two-body resonance obtained in the limit $\E_r^{(2)} \to 0^-$ for $r=1$ and $r=2$.
-For this purpose we have solved Eq. \eqref{eq:FE_final_MainText} numerically for two finite-range interaction potentials of shape $f_\mathrm{L}$, Eq. \eqref{eq:fL}, and $f_\mathrm{G}$, Eq. \eqref{eq:fG}.
-By varying the magnitude $v_0$ of the potential, we can tune the heavy-light subsystems to a particular resonance.
+In this section we present the energies and wave functions of three-body bound states associated to the two-body threshold $\E_r^{(2)} \to 0^-$ for $r=1$, $r=2$ and $r=3$.
+For this purpose, we have solved Eq.~\eqref{eq:FE_final_MainText} numerically for two finite-range interaction potentials of shape $f_\mathrm{L}$,~Eq. \eqref{eq:fL}, and $f_\mathrm{G}$, Eq.~\eqref{eq:fG}.
+By varying the magnitude $v_0$ of the potential, we can tune the heavy-light subsystems to a particular threshold.

-Changing the mass ratio between heavy and light particles, directly influences the number of three-body bound states \cite{Kartavtsev2009,Happ2019}.
-In the following we choose a mass ratio of $\alpha = M/m = 20$ for which there is a total of six three-body bound states associated to the ground-state heavy-light resonance, three each for the case of bosonic and fermionic heavy particles.
-In the next subsections we show that the number of respective three-body bound states in one set remains the same near an excited-state heavy-light resonance.
+The mass ratio between heavy and light particles directly influences the number of three-body bound states \cite{Kartavtsev2009,Happ2019}.
+In the following we choose a mass ratio of $\alpha = M/m = 20$ for which there is a total of six three-body bound states associated to the ground-state heavy-light threshold, three each for the case of bosonic and fermionic heavy particles.
+In the next subsections we show that the number of respective three-body bound states in one set remains the same near an excited-state heavy-light threshold.

+The ratios $\epsilon_n^\star$, Eq. \eqref{eq:epsilon_star}, obtained for a contact heavy-light interaction and the mass ratio $M/m = 20$ are listed in Table \ref{tab:epsilonstar}.
+Due to the scale-invariant nature of the delta-potential, they are independent of the heavy-light binding energy.
+Since all three-body binding energies associated with a weakly bound heavy-light state lie below the corresponding two-body threshold, all ratios are smaller than $-1$.